liberland/laws/drafting/drafts/delict-law.md

 ### Title 2: Sanctions for Administrative Offenses

-#### Article 26: Types of Administrative Sanctions
+#### Article 26: Primary Administrative Sanctions

-##### Section 1: Primary Sanctions
-1. The Administrative Authority may impose one of the following primary sanctions on an individual found guilty of an Administrative Offense:
+The Administrative Organ may impose one of the following primary sanctions on an individual found guilty of an Administrative Offense:

    a) Admonition, or

    b) Loss of Merit.

+#### Article 27: Supplementary Administrative Sanctions

-2. Alongside the primary sanctions, the following supplementary sanctions may be imposed where legally justified:
+Alongside the primary sanctions, the following supplementary sanctions may be imposed where legally justified:

    a) Activity Prohibition,